briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 The `/.btrfs` mount point exists to make it convenient to access all the other subvolumes/snapshots. `@home` and `@root` are separate subvolumes since most of the time you'd want to restore them separately from each other (e.g. I deleted my documents vs I need to downgrade a package).
-The `swap` subvolume is for storing a [swap file] since it requires that the containing subvolume is not snapshotted or compressed.
+The `@swap` subvolume is for storing a [swap file] since it requires that the containing subvolume is not snapshotted or compressed.

-To actually create this layout, you should first mount the btrfs top-level somewhere so you can `cd` in and start creating the subvolume and directory structure.
+To actually create this layout, you should first mount the btrfs top-level subvolume somewhere so you can `cd` in and start creating the subvolume and directory structure.
 To continue with the rest of the installation, you should mount everything we've set up:

 * `@root` subvolume at `/mnt`
 * `@home` subvolume at `/mnt/home`